revanthkolli/manasulomaatalu/_posts/2016-3-6-why-we-need-more-childrens-movies-in-Telugu.md

 layout: post
 title: Why we Need More Children’s Movies in Telugu (and India in General)
 description: Let's not forget an import sector of the audience
-categories: "Telugu-Cinema"
+categories: ['Telugu Cinema']
-tags: "telugu, cinema, kids, children, disney, licensing, marketing, anganaga o dheerudu, baahuballi, eega"
+tags: ['telugu', 'cinema', 'kids', 'children', 'disney', 'licensing', 'marketing', 'anganaga o dheerudu', 'baahuballi', 'eega']
 image: disney.jpg
+author: revanth_kolli
 ---

 <p>The Walt Disney Company was founded in 1923 and is currently estimated to have assets worth ~$80 billion.
 Not only is it listed as one of the world&#8217;s most prominent brands, it has completely redefined children&#8217;s and family entertainment, from its iconic movies and short films to its theme parks.</p>